JNRowe/jnrowe.github.io/thoughts/disconnect.rst

     here are a few:

-    * Strava - I'm still kind of using for the time being, although Keith's replacement looks like it will fulfill my needs :abbr:`RSN (Real Soon Now™)`.
+    * Strava - I'm still kind of using for the time being, although Keith's replacement looks like it will fulfil my needs :abbr:`RSN (Real Soon Now™)`.
     * status.net - There are one or two people I don't want to lose contact with who aren't able to access our private server because of geo-filtering, and